DennisTheodoreNedry/Go-tools/README.md

 # Go-tools
-Random set of functions which are neat to have
+The functions found here are tools that I find useful for everyday development.